weblabormx/laravel-front/README.md

 ## Documentation
 ### Installation
+The easiest way to install Laravel Front is using the [base-laravel-front project](https://github.com/weblabormx/base-laravel-front) as a base.
+But in case you want to install manually you can follow the next instructions.

 - Install via composer executing `composer require weblabormx/laravel-front`
 - Execute `php artisan front:install` to install all necessary files (Will install configuration file and views)